b3lial/amiga-starlight-framework/README.md

 **writeArrayLog(char\* logmsg, unsigned char\* array, UWORD length)**.

 ## Download Binary
->ou can download the the compilation result of the current master branch [here](https://s3.eu-central-1.amazonaws.com/codebuild-eu-central-1-4040-3447-3876-output-bucket/amiga/starlight-gcc-build).
+You can download the the compilation result of the current master branch [here](https://s3.eu-central-1.amazonaws.com/codebuild-eu-central-1-4040-3447-3876-output-bucket/amiga/starlight-gcc-build).
 Packaging not yet implemented on my build server, therefore you have to add ball_207_207_3.RAW and ball_207_207_3.CMAP before execution.